apache/flink-training/README.md

 [**License**](#license)

-## Setup your Development Environment
+## Set up your Development Environment

 The following instructions guide you through the process of setting up a development environment for the purpose of developing, debugging, and executing solutions to the Flink developer training exercises and examples.